 This beautiful resort has so much to offer.
 It’s located in Canada’s only desert around Osoyoos and is a sacred place to the Osoyoos Indian Band.
-The resort consists of all suites, has a top-notch restaurant, and winery, plus has a cultural centre where visitors can learn about the Indigenous history of the region.
+The resort consists of all suites, has a top-notch restaurant and winery, and has a cultural centre where visitors can learn about the region’s Indigenous history.
 You can read more about this Resort in my detailed post here.

 Fire and Ice Festival at Spirit Ridge Resort